AJMansfield/TriacDimmer/README.md

 The last step is to figure out the lowest brightness value can sustain without flickering.
 By default the library is set to cut off completely for brightness values smaller than `0.01`, but if you still see flickering at `0.015` or `0.02` you can try setting `off_thresh` to a value that's larger than that.

+### Open an Issue

-If you've tried all of these steps and you still get flickering, consider opening an issue.
+If you've tried some or all of these things and still get flickering, consider opening an issue.
-Make sure to include as much information about your setup as you can, including the specific dimmer board you're using.
+Make sure to include as much information about your setup as you can, including the specific dimmer board you're using and the code you are using to drive it.
-Also, if you have access to an oscilliscope, screenshots are always helpful in trying to diagnose flickering.
+If you have access to an oscilliscope, please include screenshots (or if you must, phone pictures of the screen), showing the mains voltage input, the mains voltage output, and the arduino's sync input and trigger output pins at the arduino.
+(If you only have two channels rather than four, the most important two signals to examine are the sync input and the mains voltage output.)

 ## Theory of Operation